 INSTRUCTIONS

-- Open the phyllo pastry and lay it out flat on the counter.
-Have a clean, damp dish towel ready to cover it with to stop it drying out and getting brittle.
-If the sheets are way more than double the size of your dish cut them all in half right down the middle, otherwise just use them as they are.
-Some overhang is good.
-Brush the top sheet of phyllo with oil or melted butter and gently lift it and lay it in the centre of the oven proof dish.
+- Brush the top sheet of phyllo with oil or melted butter and gently lift it and lay it in the centre of the oven-proof dish.
 Keep the remaining sheets covered with the damp cloth.
 Push the pastry sheet down gently into the dish, letting the excess hang evenly over the sides.
 Don't worry if some of it falls back down the sides and into the bottom of the dish.
 Repeat, brushing each sheet with a little oil or butter and laying them on top of each other in the dish until you have used about half of the sheets.
 If any of them tear, just keep going.
-It doesn't matter.
-There will be lots of layers so by the time you are done it will fine.
+It doesn't matter because there are multiple layers.

 - Allow to cool on a wire rack for at least 15 minutes before you try to cut it.
+It's good served warm or cold.

 💌 SAVE THIS RECIPE!